 9. Le Grazie hamlet

 A few kilometres away from Porto Venere there is a small hamlet called “Le Grazie”.
 This small seaside village, in addition to fishing, is dedicated to the extraction of the famous Portoro marble, given the numerous quarries in the area.
 In this tiny town the small harbour, the Bastione del Varignano and the Villa Residenziale, dating back to Roman times, are the main attractions to see.

 Palmaria Island is the largest of the three islands in Porto Venere and is also the only one with a small town called “Terrizzo”.
 The island offers enchanting landscapes and beaches, immersed in unspoilt nature and therefore not sandy but pebbly and rocky.

 Palmaria’s main coves are Punta Secco and Pozzale.
 You absolutely cannot miss the fantastic Sentiero dei Condannati (Path of the Condemned) in the woods, a real paradise for trekking lovers.

 You should also see the wonderful sea caves that populate the island, such as the Grotta Azzurra, the Grotta Vulcanica and the Grotta dei Colombi.

-Not sure what to do in Porto Venere during your stay?
 The activities that this pearl of Liguria can offer are many: boat trips, a visit to caves or beaches, excursions, trekking and (of course!) a visit to the three islands of Palmaria, Tino and Tinetto.